seb303/DnBrowse/README.md

 ### Flags

-Currently supports: server flags, player flags, and item flags within noted inventories.
+Currently supports: server flags and player flags, plus flags attached to noted locations, areas, inventories and inventory items.
+Note that location flags are stored with chunk data and so will only be available if the chunk is currently loaded.

 Other flaggable objects may be added later.

-Expiring flags show an icon, with relative and absolute expiration times.
+Expiring flags show an icon, with relative and absolute expiration times on mouseover.

 ### Notes